-(C) The public distributed generation and energy storage database shall be maintained and available to the public on individual utility websites and made available upon request to any party.
+(C) The electric utility will file a report as part of its triennial Chapter 22 filing containing a list of feeder circuits displaying the aggregated capacity of the connected distributed generation and distributed energy storage for each feeder circuit, and the annual peak load of the feeder circuit.
+The electric utility shall also file an updated report annually on the on the anniversary of its triennial Chapter 22 filing between its triennial filings.

-(3) DER Adoption Potential.
+DER Adoption Potential.
 As part of each triennial compliance filing, the utility will consider, at a minimum, the potential for cost-effective DER within its service territory to help fulfill the fundamental planning objective set out in 4 CSR 240-22.010.
 This study must cover no less than a twenty (20) year planning horizon, and will consider both utility-owned DER and non-utility-owned DER.
 With respect to all DERs except utility- incentivized DG, utility-incentivized CHP, utility-owned or managed EVs, utility-owned or managed energy storage, and utility-incentivized energy storage, the study requirement can be satisfied by relying upon assessments of market potential developed as part of the utility’s load analysis and forecasting pursuant to 4 CSR 240-22.030, the utility’s supply side analysis pursuant to 4 CSR 240-22.040, and/or the utility’s demand side analysis pursuant to 4 CSR 240- 22.050.
 The assessment of potential shall consider options for utility management of existing DER not currently owned or managed by the utility.

 Evaluating DERs as part of the Chapter 22 resource planning process.
 In accordance with the definition of “cost effective” prescribed above, as part of each triennial compliance filing, the utility will include planning for future levels of DERs, and how they will be integrated into the utility’s distribution system as follows:

-In order to facilitate greater DER penetration, the evaluation will acknowledge and reference the obligation of utilities to provide cost-based interconnection and standby service to qualifying facilities, as defined in the Public Utility Regulatory Policy Act of 1978.
-Qualifying facilities includes both small power production facilities (see 18 C.F.R. §§292.203(c) and 292.204 for size and fuel use, as well as 18 C.F.R. §292.207 as to certification as a qualifying facility) and cogeneration facilities (see 18 C.F.R. §§292.203(b) and 292.205 for operation, efficiency and use of energy output, as well as 18 C.F.R. § 292.207 as to certification as a qualifying facility).
-There is no size limitation for qualifying cogeneration facilities.
+In order to facilitate DER, the evaluation will acknowledge and reference the obligation of utilities to provide cost-based interconnection and standby service to qualifying facilities, as defined in the Public Utility Regulatory Policy Act of 1978.

-(B) DERs will be considered in the transmission and distribution (T&D) analysis required by 4 CSR 240-22.045.
-This includes existing and potential utility-owned DERs and non-utility-owned DERs.
+DERs will be considered in the transmission and distribution (T&D) analysis required by 4 CSR 240-22.045.
+This analysis includes existing and potential utility-owned DERs and non-utility-owned DERs.
 The utility will describe and document:

 Reliability concerns which could include areas of congestion which could be improved by DERs;